coetry/digitalpsychology.io/src/pages/scarcity/index.md

 Women are more attracted to men who are in a relationship than to single guys ([Parker & Burkley, 2009](http://www.sciencedirect.com/science/article/pii/S0022103109001048?via=ihub)).
 It seems when something is limited or unattainable, it becomes more attractive.

-One study showed that people value cookies more highly if they're scarce.
+One study by [Worchel, Lee and Adewole (1975)](http://psycnet.apa.org/record/1976-03817-001) showed that people value cookies more highly if they're scarce.
 Some participants were given a glass jar with ten cookies, while others only received two.
-In another condition, where the number of cookies was reduced from ten to two, participants rated these cookies the highest. ([Worchel, Lee & Adewole, 1975](http://psycnet.apa.org/record/1976-03817-001))
+In another condition, where the number of cookies was reduced from ten to two, participants rated these cookies the highest.

 Scarcity tactics tend to be more effective when targeted at customers who have a greater than average need for uniqueness ([Lynn, 1991](http://scholarship.sha.cornell.edu/cgi/viewcontent.cgi?article=1181&context=articles)).